cbasedlf/single_pixel_demo/README.md

 # single_pixel_demo
 Two implementations: matlab + python

-Demo for single-pixel imaging using Hadamard patterns as sensing basis Loads an object, generates the sensing patterns (Hadamard), does the measurements (with and without noise), and recovers the image.
+Demo for single-pixel imaging using Hadamard patterns as sensing basis.
+Loads an object, generates the sensing patterns (Hadamard), does the measurements (with and without noise), and recovers the image.